cplusplus/concurrency-ts2/README.md

 Acknowledgement

-Thank you to the Editing team of Paul McKenney, Maged Michael
+Thank you to the Editing team of Michael Wong, Paul McKenney, Maged Michael, and Jens Maurer.